alangenb/apobec/README.md

 If you clear the environment variables or exit and resume in the middle of the pipeline, you must reinitialize the srcpath by re-running lines 7-10 before continuing.

+The genome-wide survery of hairpins in lines 255-311 must be edited to ensure the matlab compiler/UGER submission options are compatible with your system.
+The resultant files are included in this repo, so this step can be skipped to avoid compatability issues.